-Java is an interesting case: Sun originally released the source for the Java language and runtime, but did not make it free, so while I can build it myself, I couldn't give you the version I built.
-As a result there are free implementations of Java - see Kaffe and (once upon a time) Jikes - but not from Sun.
+Java is an interesting case: Sun originally released the source for the Java language and runtime, but did not make it free, so while I could build it myself back then, I couldn't give you the version I built.
+As a result there arose free implementations of Java - see Kaffe and (once upon a time) Jikes - but not from Sun.
 In 2007 Sun put the entire Java SE source code under the GPL, except for a few parts they couldn't get third-party suppliers to free up.
 But it took them ages to finish replacing these non-free parts.
 In the meantime, Oracle took over Sun.
 At any rate, OpenJDK is now a complete implementation of the Java Standard Edition that you can get and build from source.
 I'll say more about that soon.

 My Own Contributions to Free Software and Information

 Java Cookbook Downloadgithub repo.

 I am the original author of the free implementation of the file(1) command used on UNIX, Linux, etc.